Last Updated on

 Introducing the F-16V: How IoT is the Game-Changer for the F-16 Platform

 “The Lockheed Martin F-16V is the latest and most advanced F-16 on the market today.
 The F-16V configuration includes numerous enhancements designed to keep the F-16 at the forefront of international security, strengthening its position as the world’s foremost combat-proven 4th Generation multi-role fighter aircraft.”
 Lockheed Martin

 - Integrated capabilities through data link (here’s a technical document on the voice and data link network used, including the F-16V’s Link-16)

 - Modern avionics designed to fuse data and improve the pilot’s situational awareness

-- Large, high resolution display
+- Large, high-resolution display

-- High-volume, high-speed data bus
+- The high-volume, high-speed data bus

 - Enhanced radar and battlespace awareness